Last updated 22/3/2023

 The quest

 I tagged along with these people, hoping they were the Patriarch's way of guiding me back to my mate.
 As time passed, I learned some of their language - another pidgin, erroneously referred to as "the common language" or just Common - and they learned some of mine.
 The half-orc, Ulfric, was my greatest support in this.
-On our long journeys, we would practice words, and around the fire we would chat, as well as we could.
+On our endless travels, we would practice words, and around the fire we would chat, as well as we could.

 But why would anyone kidnap Ïʀya, of all people?